Mikkel Grundtvig: Lower formulae

-In 2017 Grundtvig made his single-seater debut in the Aquila Synergy Cup with Young Factory Racing.
+In 2017, Grundtvig made his single-seater debut in the Aquila Synergy Cup with Young Factory Racing.
 The Dane scored his first podium in the second race at Karlskoga, and achieved two victories at the final two races of the season.
 Grundtvig finished the campaign in third place, 67 points behind the champion Kevin Suenson.

 For 2018, Grundtvig progressed to the F4 Danish Championship, driving for Apex Racing.
 However, despite five podium finishes of the course of the season, he only managed to end up seventh in the standings.
 Grundtvig remained with Apex for parts of the 2019 season, whilst also competing in the French F4 Championship.
 The Dane would fare significantly better in the former than the previous year, winning three races and scoring a further five podiums, whilst in the French series he would come out victorious at the reversed-grid race at Lédenon and finished the year 13th in the championship.

 Danish Touring Cars

-In 2020 Grundtvig raced in Class 4 of the Danish Endurance Championship.
+In 2020, Grundtvig raced in Class 4 of the Danish Endurance Championship.
 After finishing six of the seven races on the podium and winning a total of three races he won the title in comfortable fashion.

 GB3 Championship

 Grundtvig made the step-up to race in the GB3 Championship in 2021, partnering Roberto Faria at Fortec Motorsports.
 He scored his first podium of the season along with his first win at Donington Park, where he held off Max Marzorati to take victory.
-The following round at Spa-Francochamps the Dane achieved a second place in the reversed-grid race, completing a Fortec one-two lockout along with teammate Faria.
+At the following round at Spa-Francochamps, he achieved a second place in the reversed-grid race, completing a Fortec one-two lockout along with teammate Faria.
 Grundtvig's third podium of the campaign came at the final race at Oulton Park, where he yet again finished second.
 After two 14th places in the first two races at the final round at Donington Park, Grundtvig won the final race of the season, having started from pole position due to the reversing of the qualifying order.
 He finished the season 13th in the standings, eight positions behind his only full-time teammate Faria.